anilbhatt1/Jnana_phi2_multimodal_llm/README.md

     - As we can see, in the image above except for 3 tokens (circled in red), model got it correct
 - Loss used is cross-entropy loss here as well
 - Training was done on [instruct150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) dataset
-- In stage-1 we trained instruct150k images against coco-captions, whereas here we will use the images with question/answer format present in instruct150k for training objective is to make phi2 capable for conversations
+- In stage-1 we trained instruct150k images against coco-captions, whereas here we will use the images with question/answer format present in instruct150k
+- This is beacuse our training objective in stage-2 is to make phi2 capable for conversations
-- Instruct150k conversation were broken down into question-answer format and in total 3_56_752 records were there
+- Instruct150k conversation were broken down into question-answer format and in total 3_56_752 records were there.
 - This json format was sorted based on ascending order of answer length
 - Then, answer lengths upto 119 tokens that comprises 2_60_564 records were trained against T4 GPU (15 GB VRAM) in different batches as shown below:
     - Different batch_sizes were choosen to avoid OOM issues